 How To Make A Lego Movie For Beginners

 Update 2021: My son started stop motion animation when he was about 8.
 He called them click movies.
-Now he is in his twenties, he’s completed a Masters in 3D animation and he works as in the art department of a film studio as a 3D animator.
+Now he is in his twenties, he’s completed a Masters in 3D animation and he works at Netflix as a 3D animator.
 His hobby turned into a career.
 Here is his website.

 We have always loved Lego in our home and with four children we have a lot.
 It’s always been a popular toy but now my son has taken it one step further and learnt how to make a Lego movie with it.

 Lego has become the characters and sets for his movies.
 He began teaching himself how to make a Lego movie about 4 years ago when he was 11.

 How To Make A Lego Movie – Tips